neurogenomics/NextFlowIntro/Readme.md

 * Run an R function (using a JSON file to define inputs)
 * Run an R function (passing a channel as inputs... which Nurun said is different to just passing arguments)
 * Use renv with singularity to avoid having to create a singularity image containing all R dependencies
+* Creating the above script within an nf-core template.... and explain why you would do this

 # Intro pages about NextFlow